-People with creative professions have a hard time finding success in what they do, so I create honest content that helps them gain confidence in their own work and have a positive impact on others.
+People with creative professions have a hard time finding success in what they do, so I create honest content that helps them gain confidence in their own work and discover their purpose.

 Hello!
 My name is Jacob Miller, and this is my personal (and professional) blog.
 Many folks online know me as “The Kinetic Bear”

-I get super excited when I’m helping creative people discover their gifts and become happier people through that process.
+I get super excited when I’m helping creative people discover their gifts and find fulfillment through that process.

-This is blog exists to help people in creative roles to become more courageous in what they do.
+This is blog exists to help people in creative roles become more courageous in what they do so they can find a sense of purpose.
 Every single skill you have is a tool to do great work and help others along the way.
 The positive impact you can have on the world through your work is incredible.
 I’m here to help you do that.

 What I do for a living.

 I’m a photographer and video producer from De Pere, WI.
 I’m proud to be the Marketing & Brand Manager for Headway where we help people turn their ideas into incredible products and software.

 Topics I’ll share from my experience.

 - How to build strong and positive work relationships.